 Trachea

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Esophagus

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Trachea

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Primary bronchi

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Cartilage ring

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Cartilage ring opening

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 Thyroid gland

-The trachea and primary bronchi, extrapulmonary components of the conducting portion of the respiratory system, cannot be distinguished from each other histologically.
-The trachea, continuing inferiorly from the larynx, lies anterior to the esophagus.
-The patency of these respiratory organs is maintained by C-shaped cartilage rings, whose openings face the esophagus.
-The two main lobes of the thyroid gland are located at the lateral boundaries of the trachea.
+The trachea is an extrapulmonary component of the conducting portion, continuing inferiorly from the larynx.
+It lies anterior to the esophagus and its walls are supported by C-shaped cartilage rings, whose openings face the esophagus.
+The two main lobes of the thyroid gland are visible at the lateral boundaries of the trachea.
+The trachea is about 2.5 cm in diameter and 10-12 cm long.
+It bifurcates into left and right primary (main) bronchi which enter the lung.
+The histological structure of the trachea and main bronchi is similar.
 10x

 The next image is similar to that outlined by the rectangle.